 Some of the statements contained in this Form 10-K that are not historical facts are forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act").
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 21E of the Exchange Act.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date this Form 10-K is filed with the Securities and Exchange Commission (the "SEC").
 All statements other than statements of historical fact are statements that could be deemed forward-looking statements, including statements regarding: projections of revenue, profit margins, expenses, tax provisions and tax rates, earnings or losses from operations, impact of foreign exchange rates, cash flows, pension and benefit obligations and funding requirements, synergies or other financial items; plans, strategies and objectives of management for future operations including statements relating to potential acquisitions, compensation plans or purchase commitments; developments, performance or industry or market rankings relating to products or services; future economic conditions or performance; the outcome of outstanding claims or legal proceedings including asbestos-related liabilities and insurance coverage litigation; potential gains and recoveries of costs; assumptions underlying any of the foregoing; and any other statements that address activities, events or developments that we intend, expect, project, believe or anticipate will or may occur in the future.
 Forward-looking statements may be characterized by terminology such as "believe," "anticipate," "should," "would," "intend," "plan," "will," "expect," "estimate," "project," "positioned," "strategy," "targets," "aims," "seeks," "sees," and similar expressions.
-These statements are based on assumptions and assessments made by our management in light of their experience and perception of
+These statements are based on assumptions and assessments made by our management in light of their experience and perception of historical trends, current conditions, expected future developments and other factors we believe to be appropriate.
+These forward-looking statements are subject to a number of risks and uncertainties, including but not limited to the following:

-- changes in the general economy, as well as the cyclical nature of the markets we serve; - a significant or sustained decline in commodity prices, including oil; - our ability to identify, finance, acquire and successfully integrate attractive acquisition targets; - our exposure to unanticipated liabilities resulting from acquisitions; - our ability and the ability of our customers to access required capital at a reasonable cost; - our ability to accurately estimate the cost of or realize savings from our restructuring programs; - the amount of and our ability to estimate our asbestos-related liabilities; - the solvency of our insurers and the likelihood of their payment for asbestos-related costs; - · material disruptions at any of our manufacturing facilities; - noncompliance with various laws and regulations associated with our international operations, including anti-bribery laws, export control regulations and sanctions and embargoes; - risks associated with our international operations; - risks associated with the representation of our employees by trade unions and work councils; - our exposure to product liability claims; - potential costs and liabilities associated with environmental, health and safety laws and regulations; - failure to maintain, protect and defend our intellectual property rights; - the loss of key members of our leadership team;
+- changes in the general economy, as well as the cyclical nature of the markets we serve; - a significant or sustained decline in commodity prices, including oil; - our ability to identify, finance, acquire and successfully integrate attractive acquisition targets; - our exposure to unanticipated liabilities resulting from acquisitions; - our ability and the ability of our customers to access required capital at a reasonable cost; - our ability to accurately estimate the cost of or realize savings from our restructuring programs; - the amount of and our ability to estimate our asbestos-related liabilities; - the solvency of our insurers and the likelihood of their payment for asbestos-related costs; - material disruptions at any of our manufacturing facilities; - noncompliance with various laws and regulations associated with our international operations, including anti-bribery laws, export control regulations and sanctions and embargoes; - risks associated with our international operations; - risks associated with the representation of our employees by trade unions and work councils; - our exposure to product liability claims; - potential costs and liabilities associated with environmental, health and safety laws and regulations; - failure to maintain, protect and defend our intellectual property rights; - the loss of key members of our leadership team;